TamTamBot/TamTamGitHubBot/Wiki.md

 Well done!
 Now you can subscribe to the events of your repositories.

+P.S
+---
-***P.S.*** If you successfully entered the token and subscribed to the repository (that is, a web hook was created using the bot for the repository), the repository is considered open to subscribers.
+If you successfully entered the token and subscribed to the repository (that is, a web hook was created using the bot for the repository), the repository is considered open to subscribers.
 This means that ***any users*** can subscribe to updates of this repository without entering a token.

+Help screenshots
+---

 ![Settings button](util_data/settings_button.png)  `Settings` button